OpenCTI-Platform/docs/docs/usage/automation.md

 ## Create a playbook
 ### Manual creation

-It is possible to create as many playbooks as needed which are running independently.
+It is possible to create as many playbooks as needed, which run independently.
 You can give a name and description to each playbook.

 ![Create a new playbook](assets/playbook_create.png)